eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 Finally, library supports Client Attestation POP JWT [challenges](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-07.html#name-challenge-retrieval) using:
 * either the Challenge Endpoint, if advertised by the authorization server in claim `challenge_endpoint` of its metadata
 * or the `OAuth-Client-Attestation-Challenge` HTTP Header

-> [!IMPORTANT]
->
-> The provisioned ClientAttestationJWT must be a valid Wallet Instance Attestation per ARF's Technical Specification 3

 ## Features not supported